reallyreadit/desktop/readme.md

 ## Running

     npm start
+## Updating Bundled Scripts
+This repository includes the production build of the `nativeClient/reader` script from the `web` repository.
+Perform the following update procedure whenever a new version of the script is available:
+1. Copy the production build of the latest `nativeClient/reader` script to `content/reader.js`.
+2. Update the `readerScriptVersion` value in the `config.dev.json` and `config.prod.json` configuration files.
 ## Publishing
 The Browser Extension App executable is bundled during publishing.
 See that repo for details: https://github.com/reallyreadit/browser-extension-app